Shalloch-on-Minnoch Walk

 and cairn a few hundred yards west is

-supposed to mark the top of the mountain, and
+supposed to mark the top of the mountain,

-supposed to mark the highest point.
+that, is supposed to mark the highest

 |

-The view south from here gives a good view
+The view south from here gives a good

-of the Galloway mountains with the highest
+view of the Galloway mountains with the

-being the Merrick at 2,766 ft, and the one in
+highest being the Merrick at 2,766ft, and

-The Merrick is the highest mountain in
+Kirriereoch.
+The Merrick is the highest

-southern Scotland.
-Would have liked to have
+mountain in southern Scotland.
+Would have

 Large